seinecle/blog/_posts/2025-03-10-customer-management-with-stripe.md

 last_modified_at_readable:   March 10, 2025
 categories: [nocodefunctions, development, stripe]
 ---
-Today, I'm thrilled to share how I recently updated my web app, [nocodefunctions.com](https://nocodefunctions.com), adding to a simple, secure, and extremely lightweight approach to user management and payments.
+Today, I'm thrilled to share how I recently updated my web app, [nocodefunctions.com](https://nocodefunctions.com), by adding a secure and lightweight approach to user management and payments.
 Inspired by Pieter Levels ([@levelsio](https://x.com/levelsio)) and closely following the customer management approach he used for [photoai.com](https://photoai.com), my goal was to minimize complexity and maximize security, by offloading nearly all customer management tasks directly to Stripe.
 This change marks a significant improvement in both the user experience and backend maintainability.
 Here's an in-depth look at how and why I implemented this approach:

 # Why Simplify?